My palms sweat

-I ready my net,
+as I ready my nets;

 poised to catch the beast